yjzhang/3DC-Browser/notes.md

 still TODO:

 - Screen recording/better screenshotting
-- have labels/descriptions for each view, hidden by default but somehow pop-up-able?
+- have labels/descriptions for each view, hidden by default but somehow pop-up-able? - close to being DONE
 - auto-rotation (around y-axis)
+- tools for rotating/applying matrix transforms to the 3d structures
+- EFFICIENCY